-Advantages of a State Sponsored Fine Arts Program
+Advantages of a State Sponsored Fine Art Program

 The State Office of Risk Management (SORM) is pleased to add a fine art program as the sixth sponsored line of insurance.
 Due to economies of scale, the States leveraging power, SORM can secure favorable rates for all sponsored lines of insurance.
 In addition to SORM’s buying power, a fine art policy also provides customers with better protection at usually a better premium than what’s covered under a property insurance policy.

 A fine art policy can cover items such as artwork, coins, rugs, historic items, manuscripts, rare books, porcelain and more.
 Not only does the policy cover qualifying items on your premises, but it also covers the items in transit to another location, at other unnamed locations, worldwide, borrowed and loaned items.

-Along with excellent coverage, a fine arts policy offers excellent customer service.
+Along with excellent coverage, a fine art policy offers excellent customer service.
 Fine art specialists such as fine art adjusters, fine art restorers and conservators, fine art appraisers are available to assist with your fine arts policy, and help you through a loss claim.
 In addition, they provide fine art inspections.

 In order to obtain a fine art policy you will need to:

 - Create an itemized valued inventory that will have to be constantly up-dated and endorsed on the policy – FALSE

 - Coverage is blanket and does not require an itemized valued inventory.